Errorbot1122/pfp-alerter/CONTRIBUTING.md

 - Releases are made from those branches.
 - No random experimental code should land in them directly.

+Commits are also follow the Conventional Commits Standard.
+See the following [cheatsheet]()

 **Why:**
 Keeps our main codebases stable and makes it easier to track what’s live, what’s in progress, and what’s safe to test.